SWARM THEORY is set in the fictional town of New Canaan, based on my hometown just outside of Flint, Michigan.

-Psyched to learn that Swarm Theory won a National Indie Excellence Award in the REGIONAL FICTION - MIDWEST category (May, 2017)!
+Psyched to learn that Swarm Theory won the National Indie Excellence Award's REGIONAL FICTION - MIDWEST category (May, 2017)!

 Delighted to learn Swarm Theory won an IPPY Award – a silver medal for BEST FIRST BOOK - FICTION (April, 2017).

 Humbled to be included on PANK's BEST 21 BOOKS OF 2016.

 Honored to be a Chicago Writers Association Best Book of the Year 2016 finalist with Gint Aras (The Fugue) and Martin Seay (The Mirror Thief).

 Swarm Theory was also included in Powell's Books MIDYEAR ROUNDUP: THE BEST BOOKS OF 2016 SO FAR.

 Find more buzz about Swarm Theory (University of Hell Press, April 2016) HERE.

 Here's an excerpt from Swarm Theory's back cover copy...

 Swarm Theory reveals life’s amazing contradictions—the wonderful and the profane, devotion and infidelity, understanding and revenge—through stories told from different perspectives.
 Swarm Theory investigates what happens when people come together—whether to do admirable or horrific things.
 Here, intimates and strangers alike can’t help but be intertwined; their unpredictable journeys providing a backdrop for characters complex, honorable, and not.